lab1092/blender-manual_ja/manual/game_engine/logic/sensors/collision.rst

    Collision sensor

-A :guilabel:`Collision` sensor works like a :guilabel:`Touch` sensor but can also filter by property or material.
+A *Collision* sensor works like a *Touch* sensor but can also filter by property or material.
 Only objects with the property/material with that name will generate a positive pulse upon collision.
 Leave blank for collision with any object.